 “It’s always a great time to attend the game and to interact with alumni, many whom I knew as young students,” said McClelland, who has been associated with Farragut for 17 years.
 “To hear what they’re doing, to see how they’ve matured, to listen to their stories is meaningful.
 The learning continuum, though, is a two-way street.
 We, as educators and mentors, learn from them just as much as I hope they learn from us.”

 Perhaps the most moving part of the speech came when McClelland portrayed the battle Blake Lusty ‘08 has recently had with cancer.

 Blake, who was XO (Executive Officer) of the Battalion during his time at Farragut, first developed cancer during his 2nd year at the Naval Academy.
-After first fighting off the disease and graduating with his original class, Blake became an officer in Naval Intelligence, which he served as until receiving an appointment letter from the Director of Naval Personnel in August 2015 to become a Surface Warfare Officer.
+After first fighting off the disease and graduating with his original class, Blake became an officer in Naval Intelligence, which he served as until receiving an appointment letter from the Director of Naval Personnel in August 2015 to become a Surface Warfare Officer at Army Navy Weekend.

 As McClelland recalled in his speech: